porteconj/research_report/content/posts/does-a-vat-rise-harm-the-tourism-industry-portuguese-evidence.md

 author = "albuquru"
 date = 2020-12-31T05:00:00Z
 subtitle = ""
-title = "How the tourism industry responded to the 2011 VAT increase?"
+title = "The repercussions of the 2011 VAT increase on the tourism industry"

 +++
 Does a significant increase in VAT rates harm the tourism industry and if so how much?
 This paper investigates the consequences of a large increase in VAT rates on firm profitability and survival.
 In 2011, the Portuguese government increased the VAT by ten percent on catering services, restaurant meals, and beverages.